-In 2011, Sashi chose to conduct annual strategy meeting in Ritz hotel in Beijing.
+In 2011, Sashi chose to conduct an annual strategy meeting in the Ritz hotel in Beijing.
 All the function leaders from various locations had converged in China.
 It was economically also made sense to do it in China, than in any other resort in Hyderabad.
-Me, Raj, and Kalyan had extended 3-day meet by another two days to check out Shanghai.
+I, Raj, and Kalyan had extended 3-day meet by another two days to check out Shanghai.

-It wasn’t really easy to be on our own, specially in Beijing.
+It wasn’t really easy to be on our own, especially in Beijing.
 We were given a hotel card with address/instruction in English & Chinese.
-We were often asked to have cabbie call the hotel receptionist, and use that person as the translator for our conversation.
+We were often asked to have a cabbie call the hotel receptionist, and use that person as the translator for our conversation.
 It was equally frustrating and yet funny to hang around Beijing.

 We wanted to eat Chinese food in China, and it was so difficult to order stuff from the menu.
-I think, Chinese food in India is way tastier, thanks to heavy localisation using our spices.
+I think Chinese food in India is way tastier, thanks to heavy localization using our spices.